jimbobbennett/AgroHack/README.md

 This workshop is a hands on lab for building an agrotech solution using [Azure IoT](https://azure.microsoft.com/overview/iot/?WT.mc_id=agrohack-github-jabenn).

 The final project that will be created is an internet connected device with environment sensors, that connects to a set of services that will predict the weather using both [Azure Maps](https://azure.microsoft.com/services/azure-maps/?WT.mc_id=agrohack-github-jabenn) and an AI Model running in [Azure ML Studio](https://azure.microsoft.com/services/machine-learning/?WT.mc_id=agrohack-github-jabenn).
 This weather prediction will be combined with soil moisture data, and used to send a signal to another device to indicate if the plants need watering.
+The main workshop won't cover the additional device, it is in an optional step at the end as it requires more hardware.

 Most of this implementation will use no-code solutions, such as [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=agrohack-github-jabenn), an IoT Software-as-a-service (SaaS) platform.
 There will be some coding required, and this will all be in Python.